edsu/inkdroid.org/_posts/2020-09-03-bibdesk-and-zotero.md

 bibliographic metadata and the two thousand or so PDF and EPUB files I've
 <strike>pirated</strike> collected, which sit on a DropBox share.
 Having these
 papers ready to hand was essential to me when writing.
-It's hard to imagine any other way of doing this research work.
+It's hard to imagine any other way of doing my research.

 But alas BibDesk is Mac only.
 After a bit of looking around I thought I'd try giving Zotero a try.
 It has a BibTeX importer, which worked pretty well.
 But